Asyfundyar/OpenCV/README.md

 # OpenCV
-Implementing basic features of the OpenCV library in python.
+Implementing basic features of the OpenCV library in python and creating some projects.